Pacoakm/reminder_app/README.md

 ## Possible next steps

-- Add `requirements.txt` + `pip install -r` instructions in CI
-- Replace SHA-256 with bcrypt / argon2 and add a salt column
-- Parameterise all queries in `backend.py`
+- Backfill bcrypt for any existing user rows (see **Legacy password migration** above)
 - Wire Turnstile (or hCaptcha) verification into registration
-- Add `streamlit run api.py`-style integration tests against a Dockerised MySQL
+- Replace `api.py /login`'s byte-equality check with `bcrypt.checkpw` and add per-user authorisation on the other Flask routes
+- Add Flask-Limiter and a smoke-test workflow (`docker compose up mysql`, then hit the endpoints) in CI
-- Schedule recurring reminders (the `add_date`/`due_date` columns exist but no notification path is implemented yet)
+- Schedule recurring reminders (the `add_date` / `due_date` columns exist but no notification path is implemented yet)
+- Replace the raw `pytesseract`-style password rule with a sensible `password_strength` estimator (e.g. zxcvbn)